anbox-cloud/discourse-docs/howto/manage/benchmarks.md

 See [Performance benchmarks](https://discourse.ubuntu.com/t/performance-benchmarks/24709) for an overview of results that you can expect for selected hardware configurations.

 [note type="information" status="Important"]Benchmarks provide useful information only if you run them with an application and workload that reflects your real-life scenario.
 For example, if you run the benchmark with an Android app that just sits idle and does not constantly refresh the screen by itself, you will get a low FPS number.
 This number does not reflect the real scenario though, because in reality, your users actually use the app and thus cause a higher workload.[/note]
-<a name="container-benchmarks"></a>
+<a name="instance-benchmarks"></a>
-## Run container benchmarks
+## Run instance benchmarks

 The `amc` command line utility provides a `benchmark` subcommand to run benchmarks on an Anbox Cloud deployment.
-It measures the time containers take to start up and their average FPS (frames per second) rate.
+It measures the time instances take to start up and their average FPS (frames per second) rate.

-The results you get depend on the resources of the machines that host the containers.
+The results you get depend on the resources of the machines that host the instances.
 In addition, latency between the different nodes and the AMS services can impact the results

 Check the help output to see all available arguments and their purpose:

     amc benchmark -h

-The benchmark command launches the specified number of containers on the Anbox [`null` platform](https://discourse.ubuntu.com/t/anbox-platforms/18733) with the following default display specification:
+The benchmark command launches the specified number of instances on the Anbox [`null` platform](https://discourse.ubuntu.com/t/anbox-platforms/18733) with the following default display specification:

  | Display spec            | Value |
  | ----------------------- | ----- |